 Next, Drag and drop the target definitions (Router 1, Router2 and Router3) from Targets folder to the mapping designer as shown below.

-Next, Please connect the Transformation LeastSales (Output Group 1) with the first target definition (Router 1), MediumSales (Output Group 2) with Router 2 and Default 1(Default Group) with Router 3
+Next, Please connect the LeastSales (Output Group 1) with the first target definition (Router 1), MediumSales (Output Group 2) with Router 2 and Default 1(Default Group) with Router 3

 Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.

 Once we finish creating the Mapping we have to create the workflow for it.
-PowerCenter Workflow manager provides two approaches to create workflow.
+PowerCenter Workflow manager provides two approaches to create a workflow.

-In this example we will create the Workflow manually.
-In order to create new Informatica Workflow, Please navigate to Workflows Menu and select the Create option.
+In this Informatica Router Transformation example, we will create the Workflow manually.
+In order to create a new workflow, Please navigate to Workflows Menu and select the Create option.

-Once we created the workflow, our next step is to create session task for our mapping.
+Once we created the workflow, our next step is to create a session task for our mapping.

-NOTE: We strictly recommend to refer Informatica Workflow article to understand the steps involved in creating Workflow manually.
+NOTE: We strictly recommend to refer Workflow article to understand the steps involved in creating Workflow manually.

-There are two types of sessions in informatica:
+There are two types of sessions:

-- Non-reusable Session Task: Please refer Session in Informatica article to understand the steps involved init.
+- Non-reusable Session Task: Please refer Session article to understand the steps involved in it.

-- Reusable Session Task: Please refer Reusable Session in Informatica article to understand the steps involved init.
+- Reusable Session Task: Please refer Reusable Session article to understand the steps involved in it.

 Once you click on the Create button, a new window called Mappings will be opened.
 Here you have to select the mapping you want to associate with this session.
-From the below screenshot you can observe that, we are selecting the mapping (m_Router_Transformation) that we created earlier (in Step 3).
+From the below screenshot you can observe that we are selecting the mapping (m_Router_Transformation) that we created earlier (in Step 3).

 From the below screenshot you can observe that the Router Transformation in Informatica workflow is a valid one.
 Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that, our workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor will be opened to monitor the workflow.
+From the below screenshot you can observe that our workflow is executed without any errors.